What it’s like to live in Amsterdam as an expat?

-Like I said above, the Netherlands is pricey in general, so this isn’t different with accommodation in the most popular cities.
+As I said above, the Netherlands is pricey in general, so this isn’t different from accommodation in the most popular cities.

-I don’t think this is a lot for two people, but we shop different items in different supermarkets, just because it’s cheaper.
+I don’t think this is a lot for two people, but we shop for different supermarkets just because it’s cheaper.

 7. Did you experience any discrimination in Amsterdam?

 It’s luckily not common, but it takes only one person to ruin your day, right?

 In the beginning, I had someone asking me if I was in a relationship with my fiancé to be “able” to live in Europe.

 I mean, seriously?
 That sounded so repulsive that I chose to ignore that person from that day on.

 It’s so sad that many people judge you based on the country’s name on your passport.
 Many of those have never even been to Brazil.
 But that’s okay.
 My fiancé says, “If they think like that, it’s not worth explaining it,” and I totally agree with him.